-Early this morning transfer to the railway station for your train to Amritsar (train duration approximately 6 hours).
-Upon arrival, proceed to your hotel for a two-night stay.
+Early this morning transfer to the railway station for your six hour train to Amritsar.
+Upon arrival, check in to your hotel for a two night stay.
 Later in the afternoon, visit the splendid Golden Temple, one of the world's holiest sites - refer to the Appropriate Dress section below.
 Spend some time in the complex admiring the beauty of the temple.
-Touring at the Golden Temple will include 2 hours on foot.
+Touring at the Golden Temple will include two hours on foot.
 Due to the importance of the temple, there are some rules that must be followed during your visit:

 - At every entrance to Sri Harimandir Sahib, there is a place to store shoes and any luggage, free of cost.
-One you have passed over your belongings, you will receive a token that you will return in exchange for your belongings when exiting. - 2.
-Please switch-off your mobiles before entering into the Sanctum Sanctorum. - Hands and feet are to be washed and heads are required to be covered before entering the holy complex.

-- 4. Cigarette, Tobacco or other intoxicants are strictly prohibited inside the holy premises. - 5.
-Photography is allowed only in the outer Parikarma. - 6.
-It is strictly prohibited to eat in the Parikarma. - 7.
-We suggest that you leave your valuables including jewellery and money at the hotel safe, otherwise they will need to be deposited at the counters provided in the Sri Darbar Sahib complex.
+Once you have passed over your belongings, you will receive a token that you will return in exchange for your belongings when exiting. - Please switch off your mobiles before entering into the Sanctum Sanctorum. - Hands and feet are to be washed and heads are required to be covered before entering the holy complex. - Cigarette, tobacco or other intoxicants are strictly prohibited inside the holy premises. - Photography is allowed only in the outer Parikarma. - It is strictly prohibited to eat in the Parikarma. - We suggest that you leave your valuables including jewellery and money at the hotel safe, otherwise they will need to be deposited at the counters provided in the Sri Darbar Sahib complex.

-[N.B: As our train is a day train, our seats will be in an AC Chair Car.
+Please note: As the train is a day train, your seats will be in an AC Chair Car.
 More than likely you will not be able to purchase any food or drink on the train, so if you need snacks make sure to pre-purchase them before boarding.
-The train carriages are shared, so at all times please be aware of your belongings.]
+The train carriages are shared, so at all times please be aware of your belongings.